vsreality/cosmos-fight/README.md

 Cosmos Fight
 ============

 Cosmos Fight (working title) is a 2D space shooter game built using the HTML5 Canvas.
-It is written entirely in Javascript and runs on any modern browser.
+It is written entirely in JavaScript and runs on any modern web browser.
 Cosmos Fight is a work-in-progress.

 http://site.vsreality.com/